geoalchemy/geoalchemy2/doc/index.rst

 Tutorials
 ---------

-GeoAlchemy works both with SQLAlchemy's *Object Relational Mapping* (ORM) *SQL Expression Language*.
+GeoAlchemy 2 works with both SQLAlchemy's *Object Relational Mapping* (ORM) and *SQL Expression Language*.
 This documentation provides a tutorial for each system.
-If you're new to GeoAlchemy start with this.
+If you're new to GeoAlchemy 2 start with this.

 .. toctree::
    :maxdepth: 1